 Each week we will spend time connecting with each other and engaging in a gentle exploration of mindfulness with our herd of horses, guided art journaling, time for social connection, and food sharing.
 This program takes place in both our indoor and outdoor spaces.
 The group goals include building confidence and self-esteem, managing anxiety, practicing gratitude and acceptance, and having lots of fun together!

-This offering is for anyone who identifies as female or non-binary, ages 11-15.
+This offering is for anyone who identifies as female or non-binary, ages 11-16, and runs every Tuesday from 3:15pm – 4:45pm.
+We offer a gentle start from 3:15-3:30.
 The program runs from September – June, stopping for Winter and Spring Breaks.